 There are three main types of electric car:

-- Battery electric – these have a large battery connected to electric motors which allows the car to travel for 100 to 300 miles on a single charge.
-A rapid charger can top this up again in as little as 20 minutes.
+- Battery electric – these have a large battery connected to electric motors which allows the car to travel for 100 to 400 miles on a single charge.

-- Plug-in Hybrid electric – these have a smaller battery which allows 15 to 30 miles on a charge, plus a petrol engine which can power the wheels when the battery runs out.
+- Plug-in Hybrid electric – these have a smaller battery which allows 15 to 30 miles on a charge, plus a petrol or diesel engine which can power the wheels when the battery runs out.
+If the battery is depleted they operate like a charge sustaining hybrid which is often called a ‘self charging hybrid’ but the electric motor will generally be more powerful so able to offer assistance more often.

-- Range-Extender electric – these have a medium-sized battery which allows 30 to 50 miles on a charge, but use an onboard petrol generator to power the battery for longer journeys.
+- Range-Extender electric – these have a medium-sized battery which allows up to 125 miles on a charge, but use an onboard generator, which is usually petrol powered, to charge the battery for longer journeys.
+Range Extender vehicles are always driven by an electric motor as there is no mechanical connection between the generator and the wheels.

 Why should I buy an electric car?